Understanding the Different Layers of a Label

 Labels can have a variety of adhesives for different applications.
 Most of the labels we offer are considered pressure sensitive.
 Look at the differences between a permanent and removable adhesive, both are made to stick, but have different levels of tack.
 Browse all of our adhesive labels.

 The liner is the bottom layer of your label.
 A liner, often seen as just a throw away item, actually plays an important role for labels.
 The liner enables the label to have a seamless feed through the printer.
 Without a quality liner, you may see printing issues such as jamming and curling.

 Top coatings are added to special materials in instances where an extra layer of protection is needed.
 Consider our popular weatherproof materials, for example.
 A weatherproof material has the potential to come in contact with moist surfaces and unfriendly conditions, so a topcoat is applied to ensure the material is durable for a variety of uses.

 Now that you understand the different parts of a label, browse our materials to find one that works for you.
-With so many types to fit any job, you're sure to find what you need.
+If you come across more terms you don't recognize along the way, visit our Label Terminology Glossary.

 Our customer service team is also available to provide one-on-one support.
 Give us a call at 1-888-575-2235 to get started.